bannzai/Teapot/README.md

 $ teapot start
 🍵 Teapot start 🍵
 ```

+For example, when you edit some file, teapot display result of `$ ls -la` to changed file.

 ## LICENSE
 [Teapot](https://github.com/bannzai/Teapot/) is released under the MIT license.
 See [LICENSE](https://github.com/bannzai/Teapot/blob/master/LICENSE.txt) for details.